hapax/hapax.github.io/assets/alien-maths.md

 sonar, are experiencing the world in a different way, since they "see" things we don't.

-But how relative is intelligence?
+But linguistic relativism is only interesting when we are comparing

 <!-- But while *intraspecific* cognitive universalism seems plausible,
 *interspecific* cognitive relativism seems beyond doubt.
 Bats -->